Mirgul Moldoisaeva

-Mirgul Moldoisaeva is a Kyrghyz diplomat who currently serves as Kyrgyz Republic Permanent Representative to United Nations.
+Mirgul Moldoisaeva is a Kyrgyz diplomat who served as Kyrgyz Republic Permanent Representative to United Nations 2016-2021.

 Education

-Moldoisaeva was educated at International University of Kyrgyzstan where she obtained a bachelor’s degree in International Law in 2000 and a master’s degree in Civil Law from Kyrgyz State National University in 2003.
+Moldoisaeva graduated from the Fletcher School at Tufts University with a Master of Arts in Law and Diplomacy.
+Moldoisaeva was also educated at International University of Kyrgyzstan where she obtained a bachelor’s degree in International Law in 2000 and a master’s degree in Civil Law from Kyrgyz State National University in 2003.